spotipy-dev/spotipy/TUTORIAL.md

 ## Step 1.
 Creating a Spotify Account
 Spotipy relies on the Spotify API.
 In order to use the Spotify API, you'll need to create a Spotify developer account.

 A. Visit the [Spotify developer portal](https://developer.spotify.com/dashboard/).
 If you already have a Spotify account, click "Log in" and enter your username and password.
 Otherwise, click "Sign up" and follow the steps to create an account.
-After you've signed in or signed up, you should be redirected to your developer dashboard.
+After you've signed in or signed up, begin by clicking on your profile name at the top right of your screen and then click “Dashboard” to go to Spotify’s Developer Dashboard.

-B. Click the "Create an App" button.
+B. Check the box "Accept the Spotify Developer Terms of Service" and then click "Accept the terms".
+On the next page, verify your email address if you haven't already.
+Click the "Create an App" button.
 Enter any name and description you'd like for your new app.
-Add "http://localhost:1234" (or any other port number of your choosing) as your "Redirect URI".
-Accept the terms of service and click "Create."
+Next, add "http://localhost:1234" (or any other port number of your choosing) to the "Redirect URI" secction.
+Check the box "I understand and agree with Spotify's Developer Terms of Service and Design Guidelines" and then click the "Save" button.

-C. In your new app's Overview screen, click the "Settings" button and then under the "Basic Information" tab click "View client secret", then copy both your Client Secret and your Client ID somewhere on your computer.
-You'll need to access them later.

-D. Underneath your app name and description on the left-hand side, you'll see a "Show Client Secret" link.
-Click that link to reveal your Client Secret, then copy both your Client Secret and your Client ID somewhere on your computer.
-You'll need to access them later.
+C. Click on "Settings".
+Underneath "Client ID", you'll see a "View Client Secret" link.
+Click the link to reveal your Client secret and copy both your Client secret and your Client ID somewhere so that you can access them later.

 ## Step 2.
 Installation and Setup

 A. Create a folder somewhere on your computer where you'd like to store the code for your Spotipy app.
 You can create a folder in terminal with this command:  ```mkdir folder_name```

-B. Install the Spotipy library.
-You can do this by using this command in the terminal: ```pip install spotipy```
+B. In your new folder, create a Python file named main.py.
+You can create the file directly from Terminal using a built in text editor like Vim, which comes preinstalled on Linux operating systems.
+To create the file with Vim, ensure that you are in your new directory, then run: vim main.py

 C. In that folder, create a Python file named main.py.
 You can create the file directly from Terminal using a built in text editor like Vim, which comes preinstalled on Linux operating systems.
 To create the file with Vim, ensure that you are in your new directory, then run: vim main.py